In 1989, the State of California implemented the Parental Fee

 income assessment completed by the State Department of

 Who Is Required to Participate?

-Your child receives a 24-hour out-of-home services purchased with State funds through a regional center
+- Your child receives 24-hour out-of-home care services through

 How Is The Parental Fee Determined?